-We have operating leases for corporate offices and data centers with initial lease terms ranging from one to 10 years.
+We currently have operating leases for corporate offices and data centers with initial lease terms ranging from one to 10 years.
 Our operating lease obligations are primarily related to rental payments under lease agreements for office space in the United States and the United Kingdom through March 2030.
-In December 2023, the lease for our New York headquarters was extended for an amended term through December 2024, as we continue to evaluate our office space needs for the future.
+In addition, in June 2024, we signed a new lease for our New York headquarters that is expected to commence in mid-2025 and has an expected initial lease term of approximately 16 years.
+In August 2024, the existing lease for our current New York headquarters was extended through September 2025.

-As of March 31, 2024, our operating lease liabilities totaled \$24.7 million, with payments pursuant to these obligations due within the next 12 months and thereafter totaling \$10.9 million and \$16.0 million, respectively.
+As of September 30, 2024, our operating lease liabilities totaled \$28.6 million, with payments pursuant to these obligations due within the next 12 months and thereafter totaling \$12.6 million and \$18.4 million, respectively.
+In addition, we are obligated on long-term future minimum lease payments totaling \$159.2 million for a lease signed but not yet commenced as of September 30, 2024.

-Capital Expenditures and Acquisitions
+Capital Expenditures

 Our business also requires continued investment in our technology for product innovation, proprietary technology architecture, operational reliability and cybersecurity.
-Excluding cash paid at closing for acquisitions, we expect total cash paid for capital expenditures and software development costs for fiscal year 2024 to be between \$75 million and \$83 million, compared to expenditures of \$61.8 million in fiscal year 2023, with the midpoint of our 2024 capital expenditure guidance up 28% versus fiscal year 2023 primarily due to anticipated capitalized integration spend associated with the acquisitions of Yieldbroker and r8fin.
-Excluding the 2024 integration and other one-time spend, the mid-point growth is projected to be approximately 15% higher year over year.
-Cash paid for capital expenditures and software development costs during the three months ended March 31, 2024 totaled \$17.3 million, excluding cash paid at closing for acquisitions.
+Excluding cash paid at closing for acquisitions, we expect total cash paid for capital expenditures and software development costs for fiscal year 2024 to be approximately between \$77 million and \$85 million, compared to expenditures of \$61.8 million in fiscal year 2023, with the midpoint of our 2024 capital expenditure guidance up 31% versus fiscal year 2023 primarily due to anticipated capitalized integration spend associated with the acquisitions of Yieldbroker, r8fin and ICD.
+Cash paid for capital expenditures and software development costs during the nine months ended September 30, 2024 totaled \$50.9 million, excluding cash paid at closing for acquisitions.